Making a Difference with the Superfund Job Training Initiative

 Hundreds of trainees nationwide have successfully completed SuperJTI trainings.

-The map below illustrates the locations where SuperJTI trainings have been held.
+The map below illustrates the locations where recent SuperJTI trainings have been held.

 - Coeur d'Alene Basin, Kellogg, ID Cycle 1